ashwin153/caustic/README.md

 *number* of successful increments and not on the *order* in which they are applied, the race condition no longer exists.

-A __key-value store__ is a data structure that asssociates a unique value to any key.
+A __key-value store__ is a data structure that associates a unique value to any key.
 For example, a dictionary is a key-value store that associates a unique definition to any word.
 Key-value stores are the essence of every storage system; memory is a key-value store that associates a unique sequence of bytes to any address, and databases are key-value stores that associate blobs of data to any primary key.
 A __transactional key-value store__ is simply a key-value store that supports transactions.
-While transactions are challenging to correctly implement, there are an enourmous number of storage systems that are capable of handling them.
+While transactions are challenging to correctly implement, there are an enormous number of storage systems that are capable of handling them.
 Examples range from [software transaction memory][7] solutions for single machines to powerful databases like [Cassandra][8] and [MySQL][9] for larger clusters.